surifirstpin/biplus_documentation/docs/Visualization.md

 ### Radar chart in visualization menu:
 -**Tooltips**
 -**Grouped Tooltips**
--**Points** enable sets the pointers at the field values using the point styles Circle, T riangle,Reet,RectRot,Cross,Cross Rot,Star,Line,Dash Legend
+-**Points** enable pointers at the field values using the point styles Circle, T riangle,Reet,RectRot,Cross,Cross Rot,Star,Line,Dash Legend
 Show legend to view the field column at top,bottom,left and right side of the chart